gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

 ```

 Snapshots are removed if `--no-snap-rm` is not passed.
-They are propably deleted instead of getting encrypted because that would take too much time.
+They are probably deleted instead of getting encrypted because that would take too much time.

 ```c
 void mw_main(undefined4 param_1,undefined8 *param_2)